windicss/docs/integrations/webpack.md

 ### Non ES Modules

-For webpack configurations which don't support imports, you can try the following.
+For webpack configurations which don't support the es module import syntax, you can try the following.

 ```js
 // webpack.config.js